Note from Betty: This is a guest post from Robin Adler of Toxic Beauty Blog.

 - dash Vanilla Extract or essential oil

 Method: Mix all ingredients in a small bowl.
 Apply to a cleansed face, sit back and relax for 15 minutes.
 It will smell amazing and if some drips into your mouth….so be it!
 I have to admit, I tasted it before I put it on my face!
 Rinse with warm water, then apply your favorite non-toxic moisturizer.
 The result?
 Your skin will be rosy and glowing…as it should be for the holidays!
 Check out my pic with food on my face and my after pic (no, I am not ashamed to be seen without makeup on the Internet.)
 Have you ever used cream in your beauty routine?
 This was my first foray into putting it on my face, but I absolutely love real cream in my coffee.
 Do you have any favorite recipes (either for on your face or in your tummy) using heavy cream?
-Please dish…and thank you, Leslie, for giving me the opportunity to be a guest â€œBetty.â€ Happy holidays!
+Please dish…and thank you, Betty, for giving me the opportunity to be a guest â€œBetty.â€ Happy holidays!

 Stay natural…stay beautiful…go green!